puneethr09/stock_fundamental/docs/prd.md

 ### Compatibility Requirements

-**CR1**: API Compatibility - Existing Flask route structures must remain functional to avoid breaking any external integrations or bookmarks.
+**CR1**: API Flexibility - Existing Flask route structures may be maintained for backward compatibility OR completely revamped for improved functionality, with the decision based on what provides the best user experience and maintainability.

-**CR2**: Data Compatibility - Current data processing and storage formats must remain compatible to preserve historical analysis data.
+**CR2**: Data Compatibility - Current data processing and storage formats must remain compatible to preserve historical analysis data for Indian stocks.

-**CR3**: UI/UX Consistency - New interface elements must integrate seamlessly with enhanced design while maintaining familiar user workflows.
+**CR3**: UI/UX Cross-Device Compatibility - New interface elements must work seamlessly across all device types (PC, mobile, tablet, iPad) with responsive design and touch-optimized interactions.

-**CR4**: Integration Compatibility - Existing yfinance integration and RSS news feeds must continue functioning without interruption during migration phases.
+**CR4**: Integration Flexibility - Existing yfinance integration and Indian market RSS news feeds may be maintained OR enhanced/replaced for better reliability and performance, prioritizing system improvement over strict compatibility.

 ## 3. User Interface Enhancement Goals